Rio Grande do Sul: Guarani Wars

 According to the treaty of Tordesillas, the region was to be part of the Spanish possessions in South America.
 However, the Spanish were much more interested in the Pacific Coast, where gold, silver, and gems were quickly found.
-Even in the Atlantic coast, their attention was on the River Plate where they built the seaport of Buenos Aires, on its right bank.
+Even on the Atlantic coast, their attention was on the River Plate where they built the seaport of Buenos Aires, on its right bank.
 Consequently, Spanish settlement followed the course of the River Plate and its tributaries, especially the Paraná and Uruguay rivers, largely ignoring the Rio Grande do Sul area.
 The Spanish introduced livestock which escaped into the plains and attracted gauchos to the area.

 The first Spanish to settle in the region that is now Paraguay, northwestern Argentina (Corrientes, Misiones), and Rio Grande do Sul were Jesuit missionary priests who came with the idea of converting the indigenous population to Catholic Christianity.
 To that end, they founded missionary villages known in Spanish as misiones or reducciones, populated by Guarani Indians.

 In the early 17th century, the Jesuits founded missions to the east of the Uruguay river, and in the northwest of modern Rio Grande do Sul.